Graduate Course Processing

 1. Complete the Online form in the Course Proposal System (Above).

-the appropriate Approval/Concurrency Form to expedite processing.
+the signed Approval/Concurrency Form to expedite processing.
 Thank

-For all colleges, if the course is required for an existing or new program, email a copy of the program requirements from the Graduate Catalog.
+Impact to Curriculum - For all colleges, if the course is required for an existing or new major, email a copy of the curriculum requirements from the Graduate Catalog.
 In the subject line of the email - list the course prefix, number, and title with "Catalog" included.
-For the Catalog Copy use track changes to note where the new course fits in to the program, or where the course change impacts the Program (e.g. change in credit hours might affect minimum hours required).
+For the Catalog Copy use track changes to note where the new course fits in to the major, or where the course change impacts the major (e.g. change in credit hours might affect minimum hours required).
 Have any of the other requirements changed (i.e., is this a required course, an elective, etc.; are any other courses being terminated and replaced by this course?).
-If the Program is greatly affected the by the new course or the course changes, a Changes to Program form may be needed.
+If the Major is greatly affected the by the new course or the course changes, a Changes to Major form may be needed.

 Graduate Catalog Copy